Skip to main content

 "My grandfather was a major in mathematics as well as a major in astrology.
 He introduced me to this knowledge very early."

 That introduction came when Ritesh was just seven or eight years old.
+His grandfather made it playful: teaching planetary numbers as songs (1 = Mars, 2 = Venus, 3 = Jupiter...), turning ancient Vedic astronomy into entertainment a child could absorb without realizing he was learning.
 For decades after, he studied quietly, never rushing to proclaim expertise.
 He read charts, observed how timing aligned with life events, and noticed when the calculations proved true.

 He brought his journalist's skepticism and interviewer's empathy to this ancient practice.